openMetaAnalysis/Template-a-full-living-systematic-review-of-interventions/Keep-up.md

 Receive notifications about possible studies when indexed at PubMed
 -------------------------
-Search strategy is **early AND goal AND random* AND septic shock ** (publication types not searched so will not miss trials awaiting indexing by PubMed):
+Search strategy is **early AND goal AND random* AND septic shock ** (publication types not used as search terms in order to avoid missing trials awaiting indexing by PubMed):

 * [Search now and test strategy at PubMed](http://www.ncbi.nlm.nih.gov/pubmed?cmd=Search&term=early%20AND%20goal%20AND%20random*%20AND%20septic%20shock)
 * Receive updates by [email](https://feedburner.google.com/fb/a/mailverify?uri=HypertonicSaline-Bonchiolitis) or [RSS](http://feeds.feedburner.com/HypertonicSaline-Bonchiolitis)